 Victim Advocate Program

-- Providing education regarding victimization and the criminal and/or civil justice system
+- Providing information regarding victimization and the criminal and/or civil justice system.

 - Providing local resources and referrals, such as counseling, shelter, transportation, etc.

-- Assisting with safety planning & protection orders
+- Assisting with safety planning and protection orders.

 Advocacy services are free of charge and are available at Cleveland Clinic main campus, regional hospitals, family health centers and administrative offices.